-MEMFAB0052A: Weld using gas metal arc welding process GMAW - (Metal inert gas -MIG)
+MEMFAB0062A: Weld using gas tungsten arc welding process GTAW - (Tungsten inert gas TIG)

-Competency Descriptor: This unit deals with the skills and knowledge required to effectively perform welding using gas manual arc welding processes and applies to individuals working in the metal engineering and maintenance industry.
+This unit deals with the skills and knowledge required to effectively perform welding using gas tungsten arc welding processes GTMA and applies to individuals working in the metal engineering and maintenance industry.

-ELI EMENT OF COMPETENCY PERFORMANCE CRITERIA 1.
+EL EMENT OF COMPETENCY PERFORMANCE CRITERIA 1.
 Prepare materials for welding 1.1 Weld requirements are identified from specifications and/or drawings.
 1.2 Material is correctly prepared using appropriate tools and techniques.
 1.3 Materials are assembled/aligned to specification where required.
 2. Select welding machine settings and electrodes 2.1 Welding machine settings and consumables are selected against job requirements, welding procedures, specifications and/or technical drawings.
 3. Assemble and set up welding equipment 2.2 Welding equipment are assembled and set up safely and correctly in accordance with standard operating procedures.
 2.3 Test runs are undertaken and verified in accordance with specifications.
 4. Identify distortion prevention measures 4.1 Distortion prevention measures are identified.
-4.2 Appropriate action taken to minimise and rectify distortion.
-5. Weld joints processed to recommended standards 5.1 Welds are deposited correctly in flat, horizontal and vertical position.
+4.2 Appropriate action is taken to minimise and rectify distortion.
+5. Weld joints processed to recommended standards 5.1 Welds are deposited correctly in flat, horizontal and vertical can position to specifications.
 5.2 Distortion is minimised.
 5.3 Joints are cleaned to specifications using correct and appropriate tools and techniques.

-6. Inspect welds 6.1 Weld joints are visually inspected against specifications.
-6.2 Weld defects are identified.
+6. Inspect welds 6.1 Weld joints are visually inspected against specification 6.2 Weld defects are identified.
 7. Correct faults 7.1 Defects are removed with minimum loss of sound metal using correct and appropriate tools and techniques.
 8. Maintain weld records 8.1 Weld records are maintained in accordance with specifications and standard operating procedures.
 9. Clean-up 9.1 Area around work activity cleaned.
-9.2 Waste and unwanted materials are disposed of safely.
-9.3 Tools and equipment are cleaned, maintained and stored.
+9.2 Waste and unwanted materials disposed of safely.
+9.3 Tools and equipment cleaned, maintained and stored.

 The person would work autonomously or within a team environment using predetermined standards of quality, safety, work and welding procedures and the skills applied to a range of fabrication activities.
-Gas metal arc welding (GMAW) would be carried out using a range of material for heavy or light fabrication.
+Gas tungsten arc welding (GTAW) would be carried out using a range of material for heavy or light fabrication.